 Mexican-born Guillermo del Toro is one of the rare auteurs, whose individuality as an artist didn’t get overrun by the Hollywood machine.
 It’s a great achievement, particularly considering the contemporary landscape of genre filmmaking in Hollywood.
 At the same time, del Toro’s wide-ranging oeuvre includes visually entrancing arthouse cinema.
 Moreover, there are films where he straddled the fine line between arthouse and blockbuster.

 Guillermo del Toro mentions that his signature visuals and thematic obsessions are a result of his devotion to comic books.
 But he is not simply drawn to the traditional heroes of comic strips.
 He rather loves monsters or monster-type characters in the superhero genre.
 Del Toro is also influenced by Mexican folklore, Victorian paintings, and Spanish Catholicism.
 In the cinematic realm, the filmmaker’s chief influences are the works of Alfred Hitchcock and Luis Bunuel.
-While those two are respectively known as ‘Master of Suspense’ and ‘Master of Surrealism’, del Toro is revered as the ‘Master of Macabre’.
+While those two are respectively known as the ‘Master of Suspense’ and ‘Master of Surrealism’, del Toro is revered as the ‘Master of Macabre’.

 Guillermo del Toro’s use of colors and foreboding symbolism largely contribute to his subliminal storytelling methods.
 He creates inventive and intricate visual puzzles that gracefully carry his profound themes to the viewers.
 Here’s a look at the director’s oeuvre, ranked from the worst to the best.